NehalPatel/first-package/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](./LICENSE.md).
+The Laravel First-Package is open-sourced software licensed under the [MIT license](./LICENSE.md).